 These stories of the black video game’s pioneers can inspire anyone interested in creating and developing video game hardware and software.
 No matter the race or the economic situation in which you find yourself, we are in a changing time, where we can all have the same opportunities if we are constant; there are various face-to-face and online courses that can help you take your first steps.

 But there’s more if you use a reward card like the Ugami Card to pay for these lessons, you can receive Ugipoints to exchange them for gaming-related steps such as consoles, graphics cards, video games, computers, and more.
-Join our waitlist so you don’t miss the opportunity to be one of the first users to use the Ugami Card soon to be released to the public.
+Download the Ugami App now, so you don’t miss the opportunity to be one of the first users to use the Ugami Debit Card soon to be released to the public.